joebew42/joebew42.github.io/_posts/2019-12-18-ubuntu-on-acer-predator.markdown

 date:   2019-12-18 15:00:00 +0100
 ---

-Here I will share the steps I followed to install Ubuntu 19.10 on the [Acer Predator Helios 300]({% post_url 2019-12-15-time-for-a-new-laptop %}), some of the encountered issues and workarounds I've followed to fix them.
+The steps I followed to install Ubuntu 19.10 on the [Acer Predator Helios 300]({% post_url 2019-12-15-time-for-a-new-laptop %}), some of the issues and workarounds I've followed to fix them.

-_Long story short, yes, it works!, Ubuntu 19.10 is running fine!_
+_Long story short, yes, it works!
+Ubuntu 19.10 is running fine..._

-Steps I followed:
+**Before proceeding:** _Consider to follow these steps at your own risk, replacing a pre-installed operating system may void the warranty of the laptop._

 ### 1. Download [Ubuntu 19.10 Desktop](http://releases.ubuntu.com/19.10/)